By: Susan Dugdale | Last modified: 01-04-2023

 Humor comes in many shapes and sizes from small smirks to full blown belly laughs.
 To use it effectively it helps to have an understanding of its varieties.
 This enables you to choose what will suit your audience, your speech topic, and the occasion.

-Together these form the core elements you'll bring together when crafting your speech.
+Verbal and physical humor are the core elements you'll bring together when crafting your speech.

 What works, what doesn't, and why?

 We know adding humor to our presentations makes them more effective and more memorable but sometimes the more we try, the worse it gets.
-The jokes fall flat.
+The jokes fall excruciatingly flat.

 You can avoid that pain by reading how to use humor effectively.

-Those great funny speeches you admire bring more than a knowledge of the basic 'ha-ha, hee-hee' building blocks together.
+Those great funny speeches you admire bring more than a knowledge of the basic "ha-ha, hee-hee" building blocks together.

 Having prepared your speech, you're ready for rehearsal.

 Practice, and then more practice, will hone and refine your speech.
 You'll find out what works, what doesn't, where you need to edit and why.